digital-asset/daml/daml-lf/spec/daml-lf-1.rst

-Note that relation ``↠`` defines a partial normalization function over types as soon as:
+Note that the relation ``↠`` defines a partial normalization function over types as soon as:

 1. there is at most one definition for a type synonym ``S`` in each module

 2. there is no cycles between type synonym definitions.